Xavrax/osu-keyboard/README.md

 rustup toolchain install nightly-2021-01-07
 ```

-Now if you would like to deploy your project to arduino/atmega you have to change
-variables in `deploy-atmega328p.sh` and use it.
+If you would like to deploy your project to arduino/atmega you have to change variables in deploy-atmega328p.sh and use it.

 Have fun :)!